 The bitter bite of the winter air didn’t waver Isaiah Iron’s steps.
 The night was young as Isaiah made his way through the streets of Manhattan.
 Although it was dark, the golden streetlights danced on the cold and dark pavement.
-Lazarus, the beta of the Iron Blood pack wouldn’t approve of his alpha taking a stroll through this part of the town at night- even in the morning the beta wouldn’t approve.
-But Isaiah couldn’t help the need to be on his own, because his wolf was giving him more trouble with that terrible temper of his.
-Isaiah burned off his wolf’s raging mood and tried his hardest to get himself under control.
-This is how it’s always been between Isaiah and his wolf.
-There was no bond between the two.
-But the one thing, that Isaiah could count on was that his wolf always had his back.
-Isaiah’s precarious past was the testament to that statement.
+Lazarus, the beta of the Iron Blood pack wouldn’t approve of his alpha taking a stroll through this part of the town at night- well even in the morning the beta wouldn’t approve.

-Isaiah’s thoughts were interrupted by a quiet ping, that buzzed in his coat pocket.
+Isaiah’s thoughts were interrupted by a quiet sound that buzzed in his pocket.
 He pulled out his phone.
-“This better be important, Lazarus,” Isaiah sighed, his hot breath puffed in front of him because of the cold.
+“This better be important, Lazarus,” Isaiah said, his hot breath puffed in front of him because of the cold.

 “It’s not important,” remarked Lazarus.

 “Then why are you calling me?” asked Isaiah, when suddenly, a chill crept down his spine.
-He instantly suspected that there were eyes on his back.
-Isaiah turned around and spotted a midnight black Mercedes parked right across the street.
+He instantly suspected that there were eyes on him.
+Isaiah turned around and spotted a midnight-black Mercedes parked across the street.

-“I was just wondering how long you’re going to be sulking,” said Lazarus.
+“I was just wondering how long you’re going to be sulking,” Lazarus said.
 “I’m tired of waiting around for you.”

-Isaiah cut the phone and walked over to the black car he knew belonged to his brothers.
-Zeiden climbed out of the car and opened the door at the back for Isaiah.
+Isaiah rolled his eyes and cut the phone.
+He strode over to the car that he knew belonged to his brothers.
+The youngest of them two climbed out of the car and opened the door for Isaiah.

-“I told him not to bother you,” said Zeiden with a snicker.
+“I told him not to bother you,” Zeiden mentioned with a snicker.

-Isaiah grumbled before he got into the warm and welcoming car.
+Isaiah grumbled a curse before he got into the car that welcomed him with warmth.
 He didn’t retaliate against Lazarus because he knew that his brother was just doing his job as head of security for their pack.
-Isaiah didn’t have any room to argue, nor did he wish to.
+So, Isaiah didn’t have any room to argue nor did he wish to.

-Their car glided down the empty street, when they came to a halt at a red-light.
+Lazarus reversed the car and set off down the road.
+Isaiah fell into the smooth rhythm of their car which glided down the empty street, when they came to a halt at a red-light and broke his focus.
 Through the tinted windows of the car, Isaiah spotted something unusual.
 An elegant woman stood next to a black Mustang.
-Isaiah wondered how her bare legs weren’t frozen off in this cold weather by now.
-She wore a satiny black dress with a pink Chanel jacket, which matched her strappy heels.
+Isaiah wondered how her bare legs weren’t frozen off in this cold weather.
+She wore a satiny black dress with a pink Chanel jacket, that matched her strappy heels.
 Isaiah noticed her glossy lips were held in a pout and her eyes were wet; maybe it was tears or from the cold air, he didn’t know.

-Isaiah suddenly realized that he lost a whole second of his thoughts to this woman.
-Without even thinking it through, he unbuckled his belt and got out of the car in the middle of the street.
+Isaiah quickly realized that he lost a whole second of his thoughts to this woman.
+Without even thinking it through, he unbuckled his seatbelt and got out of the car in the middle of the street.